TORA-J/BYI/README.md

 𖥂☆ if I have a dniuf in my name and u int anyway ur getting blocked/hidden no exceptions unless ik u..  losers

-𓏵☆ If ur offline for too long, (like 100-300+ days) unless you're a close friend, I'm unfriendly u lol
+𓏵☆ If ur offline for too long, (like 100-300+ days) unless you're a close friend, I'm unfriending u lol sorry

 𖥂☆ my microwave cuts off my wifi when it's on for too long, no idk why 🧍‍♀️